Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 - "Employ the `grep` command to search for information within files."
 - "Print the results of a command to a file."
 - "Construct command pipelines with two or more stages."
-- "Use `for` loops to run the same command for several input files."
 keypoints:
 - "`grep` is a powerful search tool with many options for customization."
 - "`>`, `>>`, and `|` are different ways of redirecting output."